First-Time Credit Card

 3. Cash back credit card

 Does the thought of getting rewards for buying salsa dancing lessons or your daily latte excite you?
-If so, a cash back credit card could be the best first credit card for you. these credit cards deliver cash back rewards when you use them to make everyday purchases.
-The Discover it® Cash Back Credit Card may be a great choice for a first credit card because it offers benefits like 5% cash back on purchases in categories that rotate every quarter up to the quarterly maximum when you activate, 1% automatic cash back on other purchases, and an automatic dollar-for-dollar match on all the cash back you’ve earned at the end of your first year, automatically.
+If so, a cash back credit card could be the best first credit card for you.
+These credit cards deliver cash back rewards when you use them to make everyday purchases.
+The Discover it® Cash Back Credit Card may be a great choice for a first credit card because it offers benefits like 5% cash back on purchases in categories that rotate every quarter up to the quarterly maximum when you activate, 1% automatic cash back on other purchases, and an unlimited dollar-for-dollar match of all the cash back you earn at the end of your first year, automatically.
 There is no limit to how much we’ll match.1

 Deciding if you’re ready for your first credit card takes some careful thought and reflection.
 Getting your first credit card is definitely not something to rush into.
 Take some time to consider if you’re truly ready for your first credit card, along with your current financial habits.
 Once you feel you’re ready for this key financial milestone, the next step is choosing the best first credit card for your lifestyle and current stage of life.
 After you’ve been approved and you have your starter credit card in hand, you can enjoy using the card and any perks it offers — responsibly, of course.

 Was this article helpful?